To determine which Placement Assessments you are required to take (English, Math, and/or Foreign Language), visit your Next Steps channel in TUportal.

 When can I complete my Placement Assessments?

 The online Placement Assessment system is available 24 hours a day, 7 days a week.
 We strongly recommend you complete the Placement Assessments as soon as possible.
-Students cannot register for Academic Advising and Course Registration until the required placement assessments have been completed.
+Students cannot register for an Orientation session until the required placement assessments have been completed.

 Can I fail the Placement Assessments?